-When researching how to get a HELOC, the higher your credit score, the more financially trustworthy lenders typically consider you to be
+When researching how to qualify for a HELOC, the higher your credit score, the more financially trustworthy lenders typically consider you to be

 3. Credit score above 700

-Your credit score is a number between 300 and 850 that's tells lenders how likely you are to repay debt.
+Your credit score is generally a number between 300 and 850 that's tells lenders how likely you are to repay debt.
 In general, a credit score of 700 or higher is preferred.
-(With Discover Home Loans—where your rate is fixed and you get your money in a lump sum— a minimum score of 620 is needed.)
+With Discover Home Loans—where your rate is fixed and you get your money in a lump sum— a minimum score of 620 is needed.

 - Excellent: 800 to 850